scholacantorum/public-site/poetry/index.md

 1. The 10 finalists for the contest will be judged anonymously by Schola’s Directors, a local journalist, and a local Poet Laureate.
-2. Finalists will be notified via email by February 15, 2020.
+2. Finalists will be notified in early January, 2020.
 The judges’ decision is final and no correspondence will be entered into.
 3. The top three winners will be announced at Schola’s early spring concert.
 The first prize winning poem (or an excerpt of the poem) will be used in a choral performance at that concert.
 Prizes will be presented at this event.
 Prizes